willhowes/makers_portfolio_and_notes/week_1.md

   - Once the issue is discovered, amend the code so the test passes.

 ### 4. Describe some basic OO principles like encapsulation, SRP
+* Encapsulation
+* SRP - A method or class should do one thing only.
+If it does more than one, refactor using additional methods.

 ## Daily Goals